oslabs-beta/cat-a-log/README.md

 <!-- You can also `console.log(cache)` at any time to see your EMF formatted logs being built in real time.  -->

 4. ON the very last function call - it is important to change the deploy parameter to `true`.
+     - Alternative approach is to deploy your Lambda function with the `deployCatalog()` function call.
+This will automatically publish to CloudWatch without the need to use the entire arguments required in Cat-A-Log.
+Place `deployCatalog()` after you last catalog function call.

 5. Deploy your code with AWS SAM.
 This will place the file in AWS Lambda waiting for invocation.